alexeagleson/nextjs-fullstack-app-template/README.app.md

 We're going to begin using the `/lib` directory in the root.
 If you recall from the initial tutorial that is the folder I created which will store all the domain & business logic and data that our application deals with.

-If "components" and "pages" are the _front-end_ directories, then "lib" is our _back-end_ directory (though we will leverage it from both sides to get all the benefits that come with that, hence the _full-stack_ app we are building).
+If "components" and "pages" are the _front end_ directories, then "lib" is our _back end_ directory (though we will leverage it from both sides to get all the benefits that come with that, hence the _full-stack_ app we are building).

 Create a `/search` directory inside of `/lib`.
 This is where we will be placing all the logic related to the concept of search data and results.
 Within that we'll create a file called `database.json` and populate it with the dummy data below: